magnus919/magnus919/compass.md

 ### What do you want to achieve professionally in the next 2-3 years?

 I want to learn the skills I need to start and grow my own business.
 I have a lot of experience leading large teams of technologists, and as broad as that scope of responsibility comes, it's still siloed to technology leadership.
 To become a more effective leader, I need to get some more holistic experience building and growing a business or line of business.
+So I'm taking on new and expanded responsibilities, expanding outside of my comfort zone, learning what I need to learn to really make a go of it.

+I'd really like to put a dent in the Neurodiversity space.
+Much of what's out there now is based on ideas from Neurotypical leaders, and while it's helped a lot of people, there's a lot of room for improvement.
+I'd like to develop good working examples of better ways to employ the talents of a truly neurodiverse workforce, and share those learnings.
+I'm working on something like this right now for my current employer, but I don't have the agency to do it nearly as well as I'd like.

 ### Are there any responsibilities you have outside of your day-job that you want your peers to know about?